Gratitude Journaling Ideas: 6 Soulful Ways to Stay Thankful Daily

 Although we may begin to see the good that is in our lives, we are likely to run into challenges that become stumbling blocks that hinder us from embracing gratitude.

-Think about it.
-How can you find things to be grateful for if all you do is compare yourself and your life to others?
+How can you find gratitude journaling ideas if all you do is compare yourself and your life to others?

 Doing those further fuels comparison and, therefore, makes no room for gratitude.